Dermatology in Clinical Practice Postgraduate Diploma (USW)

-On completion of the dermatology postgraduate course, you will be able to:
+On completion of this dermatology course, you will be able to:

 - Demonstrate a systematic understanding of the care of patients with dermatological conditions.